peterkuma/icon-so-2024/README.md

 directory and plots are stored in a `plot` directory.
 The input data for the commands come either from the `input` or `data` directories.

+Some of the commands should be run on the Levante supercomputer, or in some other way that allows you to access the ICON model output.
+It is expected that you have a second instance of this repository on the supercomputer, where you run the Levante specific commands.
+The other commands are run on the main instance of this repository.

 ### surf

 Convert native voyage surface navigation and observations to NetCDF.